gabriel-logan/cvmaker/README.md

 Render Build: cd ./frontend && pnpm install && pnpm build && cd ../backend && pnpm install && pnpm build

 Render Start: cd backend/ && npx puppeteer browsers install chrome && pnpm start

+## Render URL

+The application will be accessible at: `https://glcvmaker.onrender.com`

+NOTE: It may take a few minutes for the server to start after deployment.
+NOTE2: This is a free tier server, so it may be slow to respond at times and it may be not work, try to run it locally if so.